rafaelscheel/BLE-Data-Exfiltration/README.md

 # BLE-Data-Exfiltration
+A tiny tool to transfer files from a client via web bluetooth

 ## Using the Release

 Set your "server" (any Windows System, BLE had issues for me with connecting to the service when running within a VM) to developer mode

-After installing the UWP App:
+Install the App:
+1) Download the release and unpack the ZIP
-1) Set your Windows into "Developer Mode"
+2) Set your Windows into "Developer Mode"

 ![Developer Mode](image-1.png)

+3) Install the Package: Add-AppxPackage .\BluetoothLE_0.1.1.0_x86_x64.msixbundle -AllowUnsigned
-2) Allow the UWP App to store local files (Details see chapter settings: https://www.jasongaylord.com/blog/2021/11/17/uwp-file-access-denied).
+4) Allow the UWP App to store local files (Details see chapter settings: https://www.jasongaylord.com/blog/2021/11/17/uwp-file-access-denied).

 ![alt text](image.png)

-3) On the client: Navigate to  https://rafaelscheel.github.io/BLE-Data-Exfiltration/client.html (the code is in the docs folder) in Chrome or Edge.
+5) On the client: Navigate to  https://rafaelscheel.github.io/BLE-Data-Exfiltration/client.html (the code is in the docs folder) in Chrome or Edge.
 Web Bluetooth can be disabled by policy: https://learn.microsoft.com/en-us/deployedge/microsoft-edge-browser-policies/defaultwebbluetoothguardsetting

 ## Run Server from Visual Studio